New google ads account for your funeral home?

 Month one is not a performance test.
 It's a data collection phase.
 Judging your campaign in week two is like checking on a cake five minutes after it goes in the oven.
 It's not done yet — you just need to wait.

-Most new funeral home Google Ads accounts need 2–4 weeks of warm-up before the algorithm stabilizes.
+Most new funeral home Google Ads accounts need 1-3 months of warm-up before the algorithm stabilizes.
 Only after that point should you start drawing conclusions about what's working.

 If you go in expecting calls on day one, you'll panic.
 If you go in knowing the warm-up comes first, you'll make much smarter decisions.